stevenschwenke/SoftwareEngineeringCourse/management30.md

 # Management 3.0
 - Source: "Management 3.0" by Jurgen Appelo.
 Although many thoughts from the book are mentioned here, these notes are no replacement for the book.
 Go ahead and read it!
 - one of the most-cited books about management (cited as a good book! ;) )
+- chapters in slides same as in the book, however shorter

 ---